 This raises questions around who can perform these jobs and whether sectors like services and hospitality can a) find enough talent to fill open roles and b) generate the business to sustain hiring.
 The classic chicken or the egg problem.

-On the hiring side, in 2021, companies will start to focus on the candidate experience – to levels not seen before 2020.
-Where companies could lean on office perks and other benefits of in-person camaraderie, companies in 2021 will need to look at their onboarding and employee support programs.
+On the hiring side companies will start to focus on the candidate experience – to levels not seen before 2020.
+Where companies could lean on office perks and other benefits of in-person camaraderie, companies will need to look at their onboarding and employee support programs.

 Ensuring staff members have the resources to be successful in this new work environment while also feeling supported to pursue whatever avenue necessary to stay both professionally and personally happy and healthy will be important.